Gambley1/flutter-instagram-offline-first-clone/README.md

 I present for you Flutter **offline-first** Instagram clone, leveraging Flutter best practices!

-I am 100% sure this guide will impress you, regardless of your current experience…
+I am 100% sure this project and guide will impress you, regardless of your current experience…

 It's not just another Instagram clone...
 You will learn comprehensively everything and beyond to be a real-world app creator.